duyu09/MKTY-System/README_EN.md

 #### (5) Database Initialization

 &nbsp;&nbsp;&nbsp;&nbsp;The system uses a `MySQL` database.
 Version 8.0+ is required for JSON data support.
 Refer to the [MySQL official site](https://dev.mysql.com/doc/) for installation instructions.
 Use the SQL script `\backend\script.sql` to initialize the database schema.
+This project also provides sample data, you can execute `backend\demo_data.sql` script to import the sample data and start the project quickly, demo username: `test`, password: `123`.

 #### (6) Frontend Setup